mTalha-1/Selenium_Bot-/README.md

     source env_name/bin/activate
     ```
 * After creating a virtual environment, clone my GitHub repository into the folder in which you created the virtual environment.
-* The repository contain **chromedriver.exe** for **windows**, make sure that you save that file at that location where you saved project file.
-If you have other OS and version of chrome browser, then install **chromedriver** from this page [page](https://chromedriver.chromium.org/downloads).
+* The repository contains **chromedriver.exe** for **Windows**, make sure that you save that file at the location where you saved the project file.
+If you have another OS and version of the Chrome browser, then install **chromedriver** from this page [page](https://chromedriver.chromium.org/downloads).

-* This project run, if you have **Chrome browser**, to run it for other browsers you have to install a web driver for your browser and change driver path in code.
+* This project run, if you have **Chrome browser**, to run it for other browsers you have to install a web driver for your browser and change the driver path in the code.
-* You should have also a MySQL database management system in your system, and create a database using the following query:
+* You should also have a MySQL database management system in your system, and create a database using the following query:
 ```
 CREATE DATABASE database_name
 ```